History of the Lucas County Board of Developmental Disabilities

 When the Board was created in the late 60’s, student enrollment was 576.
 There were 170 adults in sheltered employment.
 By 1985, enrollment in the children’s area had increased to 515.
 Adult Services enrollment was 826.
 Today, the number of individuals touched by the Board is upwards of 5,000.

 Jay Shuer School in Oregon opened in 1971.
-That same year, the adult services program expanded with the rental of a building on 12th Street in Toledo.
+That same year, adult services expanded with the rental of a building on 12th Street in Toledo.
 In 1975, the adult program expanded again with the acquisition of a building on Ashland Avenue.
 In 1976 the vacant Imperial Wayside Furniture store on Telegraph Road in north Toledo was purchased to be used as yet another adult facility.
-Also in 1971, individuals in Lucas County participated in the first Ohio Special Olympics that was held in Cleveland.

 Josina Lott died in 1973 leaving behind her a legacy that continues to grow.
 She was inducted into the Toledo Civic Hall of Fame in 2000.

 In 1990, Lott Industries made history, becoming the first employment program for persons with developmental disabilities to be awarded the prestigious Ford Motor Company Q1 Preferred Quality Award.
 Then superintendent of the Board, Fred DeCrescentis, said, “The awarding of Q1 to Lott Industries proves persons with developmental disabilities can be of value and make substantial contributions to the community.”

-The facility on Ashland Avenue was closed in 1991 when a new adult services center was opened on Holland Road in Maumee.
-That same year, because of a declining school-age enrollment, the Board of Mental Retardation and Developmental Disabilities stopped programming at Jay Shuer School.
+The facility on Ashland Avenue was closed in 1991 when a new Adult Services Center/Lott Industries plant was opened on Holland Road in Maumee.
+That same year, because of a declining school-age enrollment, the Board ended classes at Jay Shuer School.

-In 1991, the Lucas County Board of Mental Retardation and Developmental Disabilities created a new not-for-profit corporation, Community Living Options, to administer the supported living program.
-Another not-for-profit corporation, Preferred Properties, was created in 1992 to administer the supported housing program.
+In 1991, the Board created a new not-for-profit corporation, Community Living Options, to administer the supported living program.
+Another not-for-profit corporation, Preferred Properties, was created in 1992 to manage the supported housing program.